-All feral cats brought in for surgery may have to stay an additional night depending on the number of public animals and feral cats admitted for surgery on any given day.
+All feral cats brought in on weekly service days may have to stay an additional night depending on the number of public animals and feral cats admitted for surgery on any given day.
 Clinic staff will notify you of any changes in discharge times for your feral cats.

 Here's what else you need to know:

 - You will drop-off and pay at 9:15 am.

 - You will pick up the next morning at 9:15 am.

 - Cats must be in individual humane traps.
 For the safety of the cats and our staff, we will not perform surgery for feral cats brought in anything except humane traps (for example, no cat/dog carriers, boxes, etc.)

 - Cover the trap completely with a blanket or sheet.
 This will help the cat feel safe, and will prevent the cat from hurting herself in the trap.

 - A 1/4 inch eartip is mandatory for all feral cats.
 This is included in the pricing.